YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 -D[ATA]=string
 ~~~~~~~~~~~~~~~~

 Specifies the data field for records added to a data block.
-Use quotation marks around the string and escape codes of the form \a\b, where "a" and "b" are hexadecimal digits representing non-printing characters. \\ translates to a single backslash. \'\' translates to a NULL value.
+Use quotation marks around the string and escape codes of the form \\ab, where "a" and "b" are hexadecimal digits representing non-printing characters. \\\\ translates to a single backslash. \\\"\" translates to a NULL value.

 Incompatible with: -STAR,-POINTER